 A rental provider or their agent can only enter the property for one of the following reasons.

-- General inspection – inspecting the property to make sure it’s in good condition (this is also sometimes called a routine inspection).
+- General (or routine) inspection – inspecting the property to make sure it’s in good condition.

 - Repairs or other legal responsibilities – making repairs or doing something else the law says the rental provider must do.